 Why?
 To enable you to purchase goods and have them delivered to you.

-- consent and volunteered information if you subscribe to our newsletter, agree to participate in our surveys or promotions and/or provide a review for our product(s) and volunteer your personal data (e.g. an email address) for any of those or similar purposes, you also agree to receive marketing messages relating to Love To Dream and/or its products.
+consent and volunteered information if you subscribe to our newsletter, agree to participate in our surveys or promotions and/or provide a review for our product(s) and volunteer your personal data (e.g. an email address) for any of those or similar purposes, you also agree to receive marketing messages relating to Love To Dream and/or its products, including by email or social media.

 Why?
 To promote our products to you and keep you up to date.
 If you decide you no longer want to receive marketing information you can request that we stop by writing to the Data Protection Officer at the email or address above;